 New products supporting community health & wellbeing

-We have launched new Safety Tips on Messenger to help people learn about and choose ways to protect themselves while interacting with suspicious users and activity.
-Safety Tips are brief notices that pop-up in a chat before you interact with someone with information about spotting scams or imposters or ways to deal with adults contacting you if you’re a minor.
+We have launched new Safety Tips on Messenger to help people learn about and choose ways to protect themselves while interacting with suspicious users and activities.
+Safety Tips are brief notices that pop up in a chat before you interact with someone with information about spotting scams or imposters or ways to deal with adults contacting you if you’re a minor.